ObAIoT/-GAS-FirebaseLibrary/README.md

 # -GAS-FirebaseLibrary
-An Google Apps Script library and a demo script for Firebase access This is a revision from the original source under the Apache License, Version 2.0 https://sites.google.com/site/scriptsexamples/new-connectors-to-google-services/firebase/source Here are the main revisions:
+A Google Apps Script library and a demo script for Firebase access This is a revision from the original source under the Apache License, Version 2.0 https://sites.google.com/site/scriptsexamples/new-connectors-to-google-services/firebase/source Here are the main revisions: